Aditya28200/Chatbot-Of-Online-Shopping-Using-Amazon-Lex-/README.md

-# Chatbot-Of-Online-Shopping-Using-Amazon-Lex-
-In this Project i have developed a Chatbot Related To Online Shopping Using AWS Lex Tool
+In This Project I have Hosted a Static Website of Yogast which is represented as Sports and Wellness Club